-Prior to taking the written comprehensive exams, a Comprehensive Exam Committee will be formed.
-This committee consists of the advisor and at least four other faculty members who hold the rank of Faculty I and II on the Graduate Faculty and who represent two or more disciplines.
+During the second semester of enrollment in the ENDY program and in consultation with the Advisory Committee, each student will form a Comprehensive Exam Committee.
+This committee consists of the advisor and at least four other faculty members who hold the rank of Faculty I and II on the Graduate Faculty and who represent at least two disciplines.

 This committee is selected to reflect an understanding of the student's general research program, and its function is to prepare and grade the student's written comprehensive exams.
-Normally, there is some carryover between the Advisory Committee, the Comprehensive Examination Committee, and the Dissertation Committee.
-Further, these committee members are normally Fayetteville campus faculty members in order that they know the student and her/his work and interests.
+Normally, there is some carryover between the Advisory Committee, the Comprehensive Examination Committee, and the Dissertation Committee; commonly the Comprehensive

+Examination Committee evolves to become the Dissertation Committee.
+Further, committee members are normally Fayetteville campus faculty members in order that they know the student and her/his work and interests.

-The student's written examinations will tend to be tailored to the individual student, stressing that student's background, course work, dissertation interest, and other experiences that are relevant to the student's career goals.
-The committee will consult with the student, preferably during the early weeks of the semester during which the student plans to write his/her exams.
+The student's written examinations will be tailored to the individual student, stressing that student's background, course work, dissertation interest, and other experiences that are relevant to the student's career goals.
+The committee will consult with the student during the student's second semester in the ENDY program.
 The purpose of an early meeting with the student is to allow the committee members to decide the nature of the examination.

-Once the general topics are selected between the student and the committee, the student will prepare reading lists of books, chapters, and journal articles that are appropriate for each of the topics.
+Once the general topics are selected between the student and the committee, the student will prepare reading lists of journal articles, books, chapters, etc. that are appropriate for each of the topics.
 Those reading lists shall be modified and approved by the faculty members serving on the Comprehensive Examination Committee.
 These reading lists shall define the "universe" of material for which the student shall be responsible on the written exam.